Git-Leon/notes/JPA-Notes.md

 ### What is an `EntityTransaction`?
 * An abstraction that is used to group together a series of operations.
-	* Ensure all operations succeed, or none of them are executed.
+	* Ensures all operations succeed, or none of them are executed.
 * Can be obtained from `EntityManager`

 	```java